 If you haven’t replaced your WiFi router for several years, you may want to consider getting a new one.
 Many older routers were designed before TV streaming became common and user older, outdated technology.

 Even if you have a fairly recent WiFi router, your home wireless network probably operates on the 2.4 GHz spectrum, sharing what may be an already crowded WiFi space.
 Almost all of the WiFi devices in your home, including tablets, smartphones, laptops and cordless phones (the kind you hook up to a landline or VOIP line), squeeze into the WiFi spectrum along with your Roku devices.
 If you have neighbors nearby, their devices probably grab part of that 2.4 GHz spectrum, too.

 You may want to look at replacing your WiFi router with a dual band 2.5/5 GHz model (like the one we recently purchased – the TP-LINK Archer C9 AC1900 Dual Band Wireless AC Gigabit Router, 2.4GHz 600Mbps+5Ghz 1300Mbps).
 It’ll offer more channels and therefore less likelihood of having to fight for bandwidth with other devices on your network and your neighbors’.

 Even if you spend over $100 on a new WiFi router, it’s still a lot cheaper than signing up for cable or satellite TV again if you’ve cut the cord but can’t enjoy programming on your Roku due to connectivity problems.

 If your internet drags everywhere (not just on the Roku device), you might consider buying a new cable modem.
 If you don’t already own your own cable modem, you can knock $10 or so off your monthly internet service bill by owning your own cable modem.

-Other symptoms of a cable modem hardware problem include frequent Internet downtime that causes you to restart the modem on a regular basis.
-We use the NETGEAR CM500 Cable Modem DOCSIS 3.0, which is certified for Comcast XFINITY, Time Warner Cable, Cox, Charter & more (CM500-100NAS).
+Other symptoms of a cable modem hardware problem include frequent internet downtime that causes you to restart the modem on a regular basis.
+We bought the NETGEAR CM500 Cable Modem DOCSIS 3.0, which is certified for Comcast XFINITY, Time Warner Cable, Cox, Charter & more (CM500-100NAS).

 Change the Channel